We’re delighted to be bringing back the Tidy Wales Awards in 2023 as part of our 50th anniversary celebrations.

 There are Tidy Wales Awards categories to suit everyone but please read through the criteria carefully before submitting your nomination to check if it is eligible.

-You can nominate the same person or group for more than one category.
+You can nominate the same person or group for more than one category, but you will need to fill out a separate form each time.

 Nominations must include all the required information and must be based on activities that have taken place over the past twelve months.